himalayahall/demo/README.md

   10. Now for the fun part!
 Click `/mktdata/session/rewind/{sessionId}`, click `Try it out`, paste session ID into `Session Id` textbox, click `Execute`.
 The session has been rewound.
   11. Now double the replay speeed: click `/mktdata/session/speed/{sessionId}/{speed}`, click `Try it out`, paste session ID into `Session Id` textbox, enter 2.0 in `speed` textbox.
 Click `Execute`.
 Replay speed has been doubled.
   12. Restart the session (repeat steps 6-9), events will  be streamed at the new replay speed.
 When this replay session finishes take a look at the service log tail.
 Replay **duration** should be approximately *half* the previous replay session since the stream was replayed at *twice* the normal speed.
   13. One more test to get a sense of the raw performance of replay server.
 Rewind session again (see step 10).
 Now make the replay speed (see step 11) very large, e.g. `10000.0`.
 Start the replay session (see steps 6-9).
 When this replay session finishes take a look the service log tail.
 Replay duration will be a very small number (milliseconds).
 This shows that the replay service is capable of publishing events at a high rate (3452 events published in sub-second).
-This is clearly not testing the sevice under high load, but this can  be done quite readily (left as an exercise to the reader).
+A test with 2 simultaneous *fast speed* sessions showed comparable performance, with minimal degradation in  throughput.
+Testing of the sevice under high load is warranted to establish performance profile; it is left up to the reader as an exercise.